-Haylie has been working in the Warman and Saskatoon areas advocating for pelvic health related specifically to perinatal, menopause, and pediatrics since she has been practicing in Warman starting in 2012.
-She opened Warman Physiotherapy & Wellness in the fall of 2014, establishing the clinic as she was beginning to establish her young family; Emily was 7 months old when the clinic doors opened!
+Haylie has been working in the Warman and Saskatoon areas advocating for pelvic health related issues specifically pertaining to perinatal, menopausal, and pediatric populations since she began practicing in Warman in 2012.
+She opened Warman Physiotherapy & Wellness in the fall of 2014, establishing the clinic as she was beginning the adventure of starting her young family; Emily was 7 months old when the clinic doors opened!
 Since inception the clinic has grown into the vision of having a multidisciplinary clinic focused on providing quality care in a family-friendly environment.
 With the growth of the clinic into a second Saskatoon location in addition to the primary clinic in Warman, Haylie’s family has been completed with the addition of her son Drayton in 2017.

 She has provided the Warman community with care for general Physiotherapy with ranges from acute and chronic injuries as well as working extensively in pelvic health for women, men, and children, pre & post-natal care as well as infant development assessment and treatment.